Jagard11/Blender_multi_audio_importer/README.md

 A powerful Blender addon that automatically imports video files with **all their audio tracks** into organized metastrips in the Video Sequence Editor (VSE).
 Perfect for working with multi-language videos, multiple audio commentary tracks, or any video with multiple audio streams.

+## 🎯 Recent Major Update (v2.0)

+**✅ Fixed Audio Track Truncation**: The addon now correctly extracts the full natural length of all audio tracks, eliminating the "abrupt ending" issue that occurred with simultaneously recorded tracks.
+All audio tracks are now imported with their complete duration, preserving perfect sync with video content.

 ## 📸 See It In Action

 ![Multi-Audio Importer in Blender](screenshots/InitialImport.png)